 Reading instruction is provided through the use of a basal reading series, with supplemental books that reinforce vocabulary, comprehension, and themes as presented by the basal reader.
 This strategy-based program teaches reading as a process of constructing meaning.
 The children will demonstrate their story comprehension by summarizing, predicting, comparing and contrasting, using cause and effect, and making inferences.
 Each year the child will build on previous years of instruction and develop more sophistication in applying these strategies.
 Textbook-provided performance assessments will evaluate the children's progress.
 Our belief as educators is that reinforcing phonetic skills is still important and effective in third grade.
-The Hopewell Area School District has adopted McGraw-Hill Reading Wonders as the reading/language arts program for our Kindergarten through Grade 6 students.
-This language arts program incorporates reading, writing, grammar, spelling and phonics, and is comprised of all of the essential learning tools that students need to become literate adults.
-As the students progress into Grades 3-4, the focus shifts from learning to read towards reading to learn.
+The Hopewell Area School District has adopted Harcourt Trophies as the reading/language arts program for our Kindergarten through Grade 4 students.
+This language arts program incorporates reading, writing, spelling and grammar, and is comprised of all of the essential learning tools that students need to become literate adults.
+As the students progress into Grades 3-4, the focus shifts toward reading to learn.
+Various types of genre add interest, while helping students to read fluently, increase vocabulary development, and use strategies to improve reading comprehension.
+Besides learning to read, good writing and grammar skills are key components of the program.
+Students are given extensive instruction, guidance, and cumulative practice until they can read and write independently.